tamzinblake/js3-mode/README.md

 ## Installation ##

 Both js.el and js2.el should be placed in your emacs include path.
-You'll need to byte-compile js2-mode before using it - in emacs, M-x byte-compile-file RET <path-to-js2.el> RET.
-If you want, js2-mode can be configured using M-x customize-group RET js2-mode RET.
+You'll need to byte-compile js2-mode before using it - in emacs, `M-x byte-compile-file RET <path-to-js2.el> RET`.
+If you want, js2-mode can be configured using `M-x customize-group RET js2-mode RET`.
 See [here](http://code.google.com/p/js2-mode/wiki/InstallationInstructions) for detailed installation instructions on js2-mode.

 The .emacs file included contains what you need to stick the 2 modes together.